String Quartet No. 13 (Beethoven): New finale

-The original finale was published separately under the title Große Fuge as opus 133.
+The original finale was published separately under the title Große Fuge as Opus 133.
 Modern performances sometimes follow the composer's original intentions, leaving out the substitute finale and concluding with the fugue.
-Robert Simpson argues that Beethoven's intentions are best served by playing the quartet as a seven-movement work, with the Große Fuge followed by the replacement finale.
+British composer Robert Simpson argues that Beethoven's intentions are best served by playing the quartet as a seven-movement work, with the Große Fuge followed by the replacement finale.

 Judgments

 The cavatina that serves as the fifth movement is generally considered the quartet's pinnacle.
-According to Michael Steinberg, it is "one of Beethoven’s most inward and wonderful slow movements."
+According to Michael Steinberg, it is "one of Beethoven's most inward and wonderful slow movements."
 Beethoven declared "that he had composed this cavatina truly in the tears of melancholy" and that "never had his own music made such an impression on him".